Search Symmetry

 Symmetry-Electronics-Explains-The-Important-11-pillars-That-Support-Industry-4.0

-Did you know that you’re living through a revolution?
-The fourth industrial revolution, commonly referred to as industry 4.0, is upon us.
-Unlike its historical predecessors, industry 4.0 is not driven by steam or gas – it’s much more space-age than that.
+Did you know that you’re currently witnessing a revolution?
+The fourth industrial revolution, commonly referred to as Industry 4.0, is upon us.
+Unlike its historical predecessors, industry 4.0 is not driven by steam or gas; it’s far more advanced.
 Industry 4.0 revolves around the infusion of artificial intelligence (AI) in manufacturing.
-While the characteristics of the fourth revolution center around smart factories, technically, there are 11 pillars that provide industry 4.0 scaffolding (Figure 1).
+While the core features of the fourth revolution revolve around smart factories, technically, there are 11 pillars that form the scaffolding of Industry 4.0 (Figure 1).

 Figure 1: 11 Pillars of Industry 4.0